Shuffles of Context-Free Languages along Regular Trajectories: Shuffles and Their Interactions with Couplings

 We fix an arbitrary SCC-pattern decomposition of the accepting paths of \(A\), as provided by \Cref{prop:scc}.
 We call \(\hard(A)\) the set of labels of the paths of the hard SCC-patterns of \(A\), and \(\easy(A)\) for the rest.

 We further make use of common techniques in the study of semilinear sets.
 However, we only need such sets over 2 dimensions, ultimately corresponding to the two letters $s$ and $t$ above.
 This case lends itself well to geometric intuition on the plane, and hence, we use the following definition from \cite{nguyen2018polyhedra}: A set is \emph{semilinear} if it can be defined as \(\{(x, y) \mid \bbN \models \phi(x, y)\}\) with \(\phi\) a DNF where each conjunct is \((cx + dy + e > 0)\) or \((cx + dy + e \equiv 0 \text{ mod } p)\) for constants \(c, d, e, p\).
-Any formula of the form \(cx + dy + e > 0\) correspond to a half-plan delimited by the line of equation \( cx + dy + e = 0\).
+Any formula of the form \(cx + dy + e > 0\) corresponds to a half-plane delimited by the line defined by \( cx + dy + e = 0\).
 Thus, a clause corresponds to a polyhedron from which periodic points are selected.
 We will have a closer look at the unbounded polyhedra associated to a formula and classify them in \emph{cones} and \emph{bands}.
 The precise definitions are only needed for the proof of~\cref{prop:decide_antigrids}, and are therefore deferred here.